helyOSFramework/helyos-documentation/docs/source/7-FAQ/7-index.rst

 **helyOS** is a software framework used to facilitate the creation of control tower software for different applications like e.g., agriculture, logistics centers and harbors.

-| **Automation App** is proprietary software application used as a frontend tool to prototype projects in logistic centers.
-Automation App uses helyOS as backend.
+| **Automation App** is proprietary software application belonging to Fraunhofer IVI, used as a frontend tool to prototype projects in logistic centers.
+The Automation App uses the helyOS core as backend.